Masao-Taketani/LocalAgentLaboratory/README.md

 ## Modification
 I have made some modifications in this repo from the original one.
-- Enable you to use local LLMs, which includes DeepSeek R1 models, instead of cloud ones
+- Enable you to use local LLMs, which includes **DeepSeek R1** models, instead of cloud ones
 - Fixed some prompts for clearer instructions
-- Made arguments and some parameters configurable using a JSON config file
+- Made arguments and some parameters configurable using a JSON config file.
+For details, please check [config.json](config.json)
 - Made clear the import dependencies because the original code frequently uses `import *`, which is ambiguous and not recommended
 - Include some examples that were created using Local LLMs.
 Please refer to [examples](examples/) directory for details

+> [!Tip]
+> [examples](examples/) were created using end-to-end autonomous mode, which means no human intervention.
+In order to get better results, one way to do it is include human intervention in some or all of the phases, which is called co-pilot mode in the paper.
+> [!Tip]
+> Other ways to get better results are adjusting temperature, prompts, various trials, and so on.
+For more details, please check

 ## 📖 Overview